 Application Process Overview

-Optometry schools admit students once a year in the fall, but applications are submitted 12-15 months before the desired optometry school enrollment date.
-Applications open each year in June for the following year admission.
+PA schools admit students once a year in the fall, but applications are submitted 12-15 months before the desired enrollment date.
+Applications open each year in April for the following year admission.

-When you apply depends on when you will complete your degree, complete necessary prerequisite coursework, and successfully take required tests (OAT or GRE).
+When you apply depends on when you will complete your degree, complete necessary prerequisite coursework, and successfully take required tests (GRE).
 Timing is sensitive so you will want to plan well.

 Before submitting your application, have people with an unbiased eye go over the entire application to catch any errors.